GMalueg/Web-Dev-Final-Project/README.md

        - home_state (required): the user's home state
        - preferred_day (required): the user's preferred day to play sports
    - Response: JSON array of card objects.
 A card will appear on the user's screen.
-   - Query Parameters:
-      - home_state (required): The user's home state
-      - sport_name (required): The sport the user is interested in finding other people to play with
    - Example response:
    - JSON
         {